pato/plankenau/blog_jekyll/_posts/2020-03-28-macos-survival-kit.md

 permalink: post/macos-app-survival-kit
 ---

-These are the apps and toolls that I cannot live without, broken down into various categories.
+These are the apps and tools that I cannot live without, broken down into various categories.
 I spend the first waking moments with a new Mac setting all of these up.

-All of these mac apps are carefully desgined, tested, and developed with such incredible levels of quality.
+All of these mac apps are carefully designed, tested, and developed with such incredible levels of quality.
 And as such sometimes carry a price-tag, but as a developer myself, I want to support the developers that go above and beyond.
 Plus I am more than willing to pay for convenience, productivity, and privacy.